 In the UK we have two great obsessions, Tea and DIY.
 With the increasing value of property many of us are deciding to stay where we are and to extend and renovate the homes we are in.
 These works include refurbishment of a property, perhaps a new bathroom or kitchen through to multi-storey extensions creating more space downstairs and additional bedrooms upstairs.

 Whether you intend to do the work to the property yourself or employ a builder is up to you, either way you are going to need the funds to enable you to extend or renovate your property.
-There are 5 ways you can do this, and they are:
+There are 4 ways we can help you can do this, and they are:

 - Further advance from current mortgage lender